Tom McCall: Vortex I

-In 1970 McCall was faced with a potential riot in Portland.
-In May of that year a week-long student protest at Portland State University over the Kent State shootings had ended with charges of excessive police violence.
-The American Legion had scheduled a convention in Portland later that summer; local antiwar groups were organizing a series of demonstrations at the same time under the name of the "People's Army Jamboree" and expected to draw up to 50,000 protesters.
+During the late summer of 1970, McCall was faced with a potential riot in Portland.
+In May of that year a week-long student protest at Portland State University over the Kent State shootings had been violently dispersed by police, and tensions were high.
+The conservative American Legion had scheduled a convention in Portland later that summer; local antiwar groups were organizing a series of demonstrations at the same time under the name of the "People's Army Jamboree" and expected to draw up to 50,000 protesters.

-After attempts to convince the People's Army Jamboree to either not carry out their plans or to move the date, McCall decided to hold a rock festival at Milo McIver State Park near Estacada, Oregon called "Vortex I: A Biodegradable Festival of Life," in imitation of the famous Woodstock Festival held the previous year.
+After attempts to convince the People's Army Jamboree to either not carry out their plans or to move the date, McCall was convinced by a group of hippies to hold the country's first state-sponsored rock festival at Milo McIver State Park near Estacada, Oregon.
+"Vortex I: A Biodegradable Festival of Life," as it was called, was inspired by the Woodstock Festival held the previous year, and was intended to draw radical youth out of Portland and reduce the potential for confrontation with the Legionnaires.
 "I think I just committed political suicide," McCall is reported to have remarked immediately after approving the event.
-Vortex was the first and so far only state-sponsored rock festival in U.S. history.

-The festival, nicknamed "The Governor's Pot Party" by Oregonians, was a success, attracting between 50,000 and 100,000 people.
-Gold, The Portland Zoo, Osceola, Fox, and Chrome Cyrcus were among the bands that played.
-The media announced that Santana, Jefferson Airplane, and the Grateful Dead were on the way, but none of them appeared.
-The feared violent clash between the antiwar groups and the conservative American Legion was avoided, and the city of Portland passed the summer relatively uneventfully.
-McCall was re-elected in November, with 56% of the vote.
+However, the festival, nicknamed "The Governor's Pot Party", was a success, attracting between 50,000 and 100,000 people.
+The feared violent clash between the antiwar groups and the Legion was avoided, and McCall was re-elected in November with 56% of the vote, again defeating Bob Straub.

+Second term

+McCall became nationally known in January 1971 for a comment he made in an interview with CBS News's Terry Drinkwater:

+He was responding to the rapid population growth and suburban sprawl that the state was then experiencing, which was bringing with it strains on utilities and the rapid loss of arable land in the Willamette Valley.
+McCall's second-term agenda was focused on ameliorating these issues and protecting Oregonians' quality of life from overdevelopment.
+Elements of this agenda included the Oregon Bottle Bill, a pioneering container-deposit law intended to reduce litter; and the Oregon Land Conservation and Development Act of 1973, which required comprehensive zoning and land-use planning for the entire state and created urban growth boundaries around each Oregon city.

+In July 1971, McCall went on a fishing trip on a portion of the Snake River that acts as border between Idaho and Oregon.
+At the time, under the Oregon Constitution, the Senate President became acting governor when the governor was out of state.
+Whenever McCall's group camped for the night on the Idaho side, Oregon Senate President John Burns, a Democrat, became acting governor.
+Partisan executive control of the state changed eight times during the trip.
+The incident led to voters approving a 1972 ballot measure restoring the line of succession that existed prior to 1920, with the Secretary of State assuming the office when the governor left the state, died, or resigned.